Nelson Piquet: 1980

-In 1980, Piquet finished a hard-fought 2nd in Argentina behind Alan Jones; the race was held in very hot conditions on a disintegrating track.
+In 1980, Piquet finished a hard-fought second in Argentina behind Alan Jones; the race was held in very hot conditions on a disintegrating track.
 There were doubts about the legality of the car as it was believed to be underweight.
 Jones went to see the car which gave the suspicion that ballast had been added to bring the car within the regulations to make it legal.

 Piquet took his first win at the United States Grand Prix West in Long Beach, California by over 50 seconds from Riccardo Patrese.
 5 months later, Piquet scored back to back wins in the Netherlands and Italy.
 He finished second in the drivers' standings, 13 points behind title winner Alan Jones.
 In Canada, Piquet and Jones had contact off the start and Piquet's car was damaged and caused a major crash resulting in the race being red flagged.
 Jones, his Championship rival, continued in the race and joined the restart in the same car.
 Piquet switched to his qualifying car which had a special engine that was not set up to go the distance, so Piquet retired and Jones won the race and the World Championship from Piquet.

-1981
+1981: First World Championship

 Piquet driving the Cosworth powered Brabham BT49C at the 1981 Monaco Grand Prix.

 The season began with the revocation of the South African Grand Prix's status as an FIA-sanctioned event due to the ongoing FISA–FOCA war.
 With the FISA teams boycotting the race, the FOCA teams staged a non-championship race there in South Africa held in wet conditions which was won by Carlos Reutemann with Piquet second.
 FISA and FOCA reached an agreement banning movable skirts and requiring a minimum ground clearance, excluding the tyres, of 6 cm.

 After a third place in the United States Grand Prix West, Piquet qualified on pole position in his home race, the Brazilian Grand Prix in his birth city of Rio de Janeiro, but quickly faded from contention after starting the race on slick tyres on a soaking wet track.
 At the next race, the Argentine Grand Prix in Buenos Aires, Brabham got around the ground-clearance rule by devising a suspension system that kept the car at the required height during technical inspection but lowered it onto the ground at speed, allowing it to race once again as a wing car.
 The superiority of the car was such that Piquet easily swept to victory and even his less experienced Mexican teammate Héctor Rebaque, who could usually be found well down the order, managed to retain second place until he was forced to retire.
 At the San Marino Grand Prix, almost all the teams adopted the innovation brought to Argentina by Brabham.
 Piquet won the race despite being caught out by rain.